SoumyaKB96/hashtag/README.md

 Execute the following commands.

+Add the library into the code using the following code.

-javac -cp /path/to/jar/file Myprogram.java
+__javac -cp /path/to/jar/file Myprogram.java__

+Execute the program

-java -cp .:/path/to/jar/file Myprogram
+__java -cp .:/path/to/jar/file Myprogram__

 # ScreenShots